-On May 7, Cardinal Castrillon Hoyos, President of the Ecclesia Dei Commission, wrote to Bishop Fellay, Superior General of the Society of Saint Pius X, reproaching him for the breakdown in the negotiations.
+On May 7, Cardinal Castrillon Hoyos, President of the a Ecclesia Dei Commission, wrote to Bishop Fellay, Superior General of the Society of Saint Pius X, reproaching him for the breakdown in the negotiations.
 Excerpts containing the essential elements of this letter follow.
-It was on June 22, feast of the Sacred Heart, that Bishop Fellay responded.
+It was on June 22, feast of the Sacred Heart, that Bishop Fellay responded

 EXCERPTS FROM THE CARDINAL’S LETTER TO BISHOP FELLAY